Last Updated: August 27, 2022

 The first time I heard about a link between urban sprawl and public health, I was skeptical.
 Basically I like the idea of individual responsibility for our health, except for something that is a clear public health issue, such as a contagious disease.
 How about you?

 Experience suggested that my one-time obesity had more to do with love of desserts than whether I engaged in walking as transportation.

 But the research shows that we exercise more when our community is walkable, and when physical activity is convenient.
-So sprawl and health are at least possibly related, even though a dispersed development pattern (low residential density) obviously doesn't keep a motivated individual from seeking other exercise.
+So sprawl and health are at least possibly related, even though living where there a dispersed development pattern (low residential density) obviously does not keep a motivated individual from seeking other exercise.

-However, it's more and more clear that in the U.S. the healthcare system is headed for continuing tough times as we live longer and our technology turns out more and more expensive but very useful medical equipment.
+However, it is more and more clear that in the U.S. the healthcare system is headed for continuing tough times as we live longer and our technology turns out more and more expensive but very useful medical equipment and procedures.